Dua Lipa: Other countries

+Lipa has expressed support for Ukraine amidst the Russo-Ukrainian war.
+In April 2026, it was reported that Lipa and her Service95 platform helped fund a pickup truck with medical aid delivered to the 1st Separate Medical Battalion of Ukraine.

 Philanthropy

-She and her father, Dukagjin, co-created the Sunny Hill Foundation in 2016 to raise funds to help people in Kosovo experiencing financial difficulties.
+Lipa and her father, Dukagjin, co-created the Sunny Hill Foundation in 2016 to raise funds to help people in Kosovo experiencing financial difficulties.
 In August 2018, Dua Lipa organised a festival to raise money for the foundation called the Sunny Hill Festival.
 The then-Mayor of Pristina, Shpend Ahmeti, awarded her the Pristina Key, the first time one had been awarded.
 Lipa went on to host the festival for the second year in 2019, with Miley Cyrus included as part of the performer line-up.
 In mid-November 2018, Lipa was part of a campaign organised by UNICEF called "Go Blue" in support of children's rights, on the occasion of World Children's Day (20 November).
 Her contribution consisted of a short video about dressing in blue or displaying the colour blue, with her in a studio re-recording the lyrics of her song "Be the One" (2015).
 She changed the word "red" to "blue" in the song for the occasion.
 In December 2018, Lipa participated in a benefit concert for the Ellie Goulding's "Streets of London" annual charity event at Wembley Arena, which "funds specialist support for people who are homeless in London and raises awareness about homelessness."
 In April 2019, she became a UNICEF supporter during a three-day visit to a camp for refugee children and youth in Beirut, Lebanon.
 The camp included many uprooted by the conflict in Syria who did not have "adequate" health care or education and Lipa also visited young Palestinians and Syrians in Bourj el-Barajneh refugee camp.
 She subsequently supported a campaign by her management company with a plan to raise £100,000 to help raise awareness of charities such as The Black Dog and CALM.